 CODE OF CONDUCT

 Permittee must distribute this Code of Conduct to all cast and crew working on location on NYC public property.
 Permittee, including cast and crew, must comply with this Code of Conduct, the Film Permit, and all laws, including 43 RCNY Chap.
-9. Violations may result in suspension or revocation of a Film Permit by the Film Office or NYPD or denial of a Film Permit application.
+9. Violations may result in suspension or revocation of a Film Permit by the Film Office or NYPD or denial of a permit application.

 NOTIFICATION